vderyagin/nrename/README.md

     -R, --recursive                  Process given directories recursively
-    -N, --numbers-only               Leave only numbers in file name -D, --rename-dirs                Rename only directories instead of regular files --regexp REGEXP              Use REGEXP to match filenames -v, --[no-]verbose               Run verbosely
+    -N, --numbers-only               Leave only numbers in file name -D, --rename-dirs                Rename only directories instead of regular files --renumber                   Renumber files from starting from 1 and on --regexp REGEXP              Use REGEXP to match filenames -v, --[no-]verbose               Run verbosely
     -h, --help                       Display this message